il8677/secchat/README.md

 Depending on the command different steps are taken.

 -   ### register (input_handle_register| ui.c)
     When register is we first check if the password and/or the username is valid (not empty).
 We hash the password with the username as salt, generate a private/public key pair and request a certificate from the CA. This private key is then encrypted using the password.
 The hashed password, the certificate and the encrypted private key are then ready to be send to the server.
-This is so that whenever the user logs in from a different device they can retrieve their own keys from the server.
-If the username was already taken we ask the user to use a different username.
-(Apparently this was not necessary as the professor indicated later that we could assume the user manually copies over their keys but we already implemented it so whatever.)
+This is so that whenever the user logs in from a different device they can retrieve their own keys from the server (Apparently this was not necessary as the professor indicated later that we could assume the user manually copies over their keys but we already implemented it, it's also a pretty neat solution, albeit less secure).
+If the username was already taken the server asks the user to use a different username.

 -   ### login  (input_handle_login| ui.c)
     After login is called we hash the password with the username as salt and send it with the username to the server.
 If the combination is valid we receive our certificate and encrypted private key back from the server.
 We decrypt the private key with our password and then encrypt and decrypt a test string to verify the keys.
-This ensures that we have the same keypair every time even when logging in from different devices. (loginAck| client.c)
+This ensures that we have the same keypair every time even when logging in from different devices, and makes sure the server isn't sending us a fake keypair with a known private key. (loginAck| client.c)

 -   ### private message (input_handle_privmsg| ui.c)
     To send a private message we have to get the public key of the receipient so we can encrypt the message (using RSA).
-We first look through our linked list containing keys.
+This limits the message length, but we had a 160 byte message length limit anyway.
+We first look through local key cache.
 If the key is not found in the linked list we request the key from the server and put the to be transmitted message in a queue (linked list) so we can send the message whenever we receive the key.
 When we receive the key (execute_request, handle_key| client.c) the authenticity of the certificate is verified.
-The key is then added to the list of keys and we go through the queue to see if there is a request we can fullfil now with the key.
-Continuing this, regardless of whether we already had the key or just got the key from the server we sign the message(hash and encrypt with our private key), encrypt a copy of the message with the recipients public key and a copy of the message with our own public key.
+The key is then added to the key cache and we go through the queue to see if there is a message we can send now with the key.
+Regardless of whether we already had the key or just got the key from the server we sign the message (hash and encrypt with our private key), encrypt a copy of the message with the recipients public key and a copy of the message with our own public key.
 These messages and the signature are then send to the server.

 -   ### public message (input_handle_pubmsg| ui.c)
     When sending a public message we use RSA digital signatures to make sure that what we send is not tampered with during transmission.
-We first compute the hash of the message and sign it with the sender's (our own) private key.
+We first compute the hash of the message and encrypt it with the sender's (our own) private key.
 Then we send the encrypted hash and the message over the wire where the receiving end computes the hash of the message and verifies the message by decrypting the signature using the senders public key.
-The server adds the certificate of the sender to the message and after checking for validity the recipient can extract the key.
+If not already sent, the server adds the certificate of the sender to the message and after checking for validity the recipient can extract the key.
 If the computed hash and the decryption of the signature are equal then the signature is correct and the message has not been tampered with.

 -   ### users
     No cryptography happens for the user call, we just set the message type and send it.